evenmillz/r-challenges/README.md

 ## Purpose

-This repo isn’t just about technical tasks—it’s about transformation.
+This repo isn’t just about technical tasks, it’s about transformation.
 I built it while raising newborn twins, learning symbolic coding as a mental discipline, and pushing myself toward professional excellence in AI and data science.

 ---